4d/docs/docs/FormEditor/formEditor.md

 ## Interface

-The Form editor interface displays each form in its own window, which has both an object and tool bar.
+The Form editor interface displays each JSON form in its own window, which has both an object and tool bar.
 You can have several forms open at the same time.
 The rulers on the side and bottom help you position objects in the form.
 You can change measurement units so that it displays inches, centimeters, or pixels.

-### Showing/hiding elements
+### Showing/hiding Form elements

 You can show or hide most interface elements in the Form editor.
 This feature allows you to show only the elements that you need to create or view in a form, or only the tools that you want to use.
 This option is always applied to the Form editor’s current window.
 For example, it is useful to show the output control lines when you are working on an output form.